-Central High School's discipline practices and behavior management strategies comply with approved board policies and are designed to create effective learning environments and minimize classroom disruptions.
-Progressive discipline and proactive measures are employed in the classroom for those students experiencing difficulty following school rules and demonstrating positive behavior.
+Crestline Elementary School's discipline practices and behavior management strategies comply with approved board policies and are designed to create effective learning environments and minimize classroom disruptions.
+Progressive discipline proactive and measures are employed in the classroom for those students experiencing difficulty following school rules and demonstrating positive behavior.
 Disciplinary intervention is managed by school administrators in a fair, firm, and consistent manner based upon the nature of each situation.